Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * Code that wants to instantiate the class needs to pass the delegate itself to the constructor.
 This is frequently the intended, but not always.
 Workarounds include: Secondary constructor, companion object invoke() overload.

+There should be a language construct to get the delegate identity for a given delegated interface.
+It is accessible to the generated delegating interface methods, it should also be accessible in the source code as a solution to these problems.

 I want to stress that this is NOT a problem for existing binaries.
 The delegate instance should NOT be made accessible outside the class scope through whichever solution, as it would break encapsulation, and code that uses existing binaries is implicitly outside the class scope.

-A way to fix this issue would be to expose the invisible fields, making them accessible as properties.
-This poses problems:
-* How to name the delegate properties?
-Their names might clash with existing properties.
-* Do we want invisible fields to be a part of the language?
-The invisible fields emitted by the old behaviour aren't officially documented (correct me if I'm wrong).

-This is why I propose a special `inline fun <reified T> Any.delegate()` function.
-It should be accessible as an extension function of `this` object only, i.e. its behaviour is as if it were a `protected final` class member.
-Its implementation should be intrinsic.
-Different code should be emitted depending on the type parameter.
-The compiler should emit an error if the given type isn't being delegated.

 ## Approach

+### Approach for proposal 1

 Now that you're aware of all the problems with the old behaviour, let's discuss how they can be fixed with the new behaviour.
 There has been a number of discussions about this as seen in the Links section.

 Obviously, we require backward compatibility with the old behaviour.
 Any existing sources using it must not have their behaviour changed.

-There are 2 approaches:
+We found 2 sensible approaches:
 * Different syntax
 * Contextual indication
 A contextual indication could be an annotation or compiler argument, indicating that the new behaviour is desired.

-### First approach: Different syntax
+#### First approach: Different syntax
 A number of different syntaxes have been mentioned (`A` is an interface and `b` is a property of type `A`):
 * `class B : A by val b`, `class B : A by volatile b`, `class B : A to b`
 * `class B : A by ::b`, `class B : A by { b }` (this would clash with existing delegations of functional types!)